sevenval/flat-docs/reference/OpenAPI/routing.md

 One important setting is the `basePath` property.
 All described API paths are only accessible below that `basePath`.

-Furthermore, only the paths that are explicitly defined are permissible, i.e. they may not be extended arbitrarily.
+In general, only the paths that are explicitly defined are permissible, i.e. they may not be extended arbitrarily.

 In our example, the following paths are valid: